FAQ's &

 JUNE:

 summer practices begin, we start fundraising and team bonding.
 We push to learn HH tricks, pom technique, all sideline material.
-We typically do camp this month but it’s looking like it might get pushed to July.
+We typically do FRDT Camp and our Kids Summer Dance Camp Fundraiser.

 JULY:

-we will have a 2 week summer break over the 4th of July (6/25-7/9).
-We will learn competition choreo this month.
+we will have a 2 week summer break over the 4th of July.
+Varsity will learn competition choreo later this month.

 AUGUST:

-mandatory practices start, photo shoot, back to school activities, carwash fundraiser, final prep for Football gamedays.
+mandatory practices start, team photo shoot, back to school activities, final prep for Football gamedays.

 SEPTEMBER: